jake-knerr/cogent/README.md

 #### child/children pattern - When passing a component to a parent component, use "child" and "children" as the prop names.

+#### Setup default structure and behavior in the constructor.
+For changes to the HTML structure due to state changes, prefer a private argumentless `render` method.

 ## Application Service Pattern

 ### Overview